All Episodes

 Yeah, look it up.

-I just know that what whatever it costs, you got to triple it with taxes and everything else.
+I just know that whatever it costs, you're going to have to triple it with taxes and everything else.

-Huntington Beach Police said this week a 30-year-old woman opened a line of credit in somebody else's name in September of last year, and had the uh the boob job and the uh liposuction worth more than twelve thousand dollars performed at the Pacific Center for Plastic Surgery, all on somebody else's identity.
+Huntington Beach Police said this week a 30-year-old woman opened a line of credit in somebody else's name in September of last year and had the boob job and the liposuction worth more than $12,000 performed at the Pacific Center for Plastic Surgery, all on somebody else's identity.

-Stole somebody's identity for a boob job in liposuction.
+Stole somebody's identity for a boob job and liposuction.

 And believe me, there are people stealing identity for far more important things than this.